nstvnsn/budget_tracker/README.md

 Small Python project.

-Using Kivy, sqlite3, and my desire to subconsciously push myself towards better financial management I am developing a budget tracking app.
+Using PyQt5, sqlite3, and my desire to subconsciously push myself towards better financial management I am developing a budget tracking app.

-My initial intention to use tkinter was a bust. tkinter is a great library for much simpler implementations than what I had in mind.
-Kivy seems to be a great fit.
-It's cross-platform compatibility sounds like a solid segue into an Android app at a later date.

-I also realize now that an embedded DB is what I need and will revisit PostgreSQL when I make a web app version of this project.

-This application will allow me to grow in areas such as GUI development, DB management and SQL scripting (with attention paid to secure and best practices.
+My aim with this application is to grow in areas such as GUI development, DB management and SQL scripting.

  Features to be implemented:

     -graphical representation of income and spending trajectories (Likely to be included in the openpyxl portion of the project)

-    -multi-view using Kivy's screenmanager to switch between record types (Income/Expense)
+    -two views for records.
+An income view and an expense view

     -add/remove/update records

     -date range to view records that fall between dates x and y

     -multi-user support with authentication
-    (reserved for web app implementation)
+    (reserved for web app implementation perhaps)

 ---